Novel Fuzzy Centrality Measures in Vague Social Networks: Novel Fuzzy Centrality Indexes

 \begin{definition} Given two different paths $P_{i \rightarrow j}^{(1)}$ and $P_{i \rightarrow j}^{(2)}$, of possible different lengths $k={1,2,..., K}$ and $t={1,2,...T}$, respectively, we say that $P_{i \rightarrow j}^{(1)}$ is better than $P_{i \rightarrow j}^{(2)}$ when:

 \end{definition}

-where $\widetilde{N}_k^{(1)}$ is the set of $K$ fuzzy edges in the first path between $i$ and $j$ with normalized support in $[0,1]$ and ranked in decreasing order, $\widetilde{N}_t^{(2)}$ is the set of fuzzy numbers in the second path between $i$ and $j$ also with normalized support in $[0,1]$ and ranked in decreasing order, and $w_{k}$ and $w_{t}$ is a vector of weights.
+where $\widetilde{N}_k^{(1)}$ is the set of $K$ fuzzy edges in the first path between $i$ and $j$ with normalized support in $[0,1]$ and ranked in decreasing order, $\widetilde{N}_t^{(2)}$ is the set of fuzzy numbers in the second path between $i$ and $j$ also with normalized support in $[0,1]$ and ranked in decreasing order, and $w_{k}$ and $w_{t}$ are vectors of weights.
 We define $P_{i \rightarrow j}^{(1)}$ as the best path from $i$ to $j$ when for any other path $P_{i \rightarrow j}^{(2)}$ from $i$ to $j$ we have that $P_{i \rightarrow j}^{(1)} \succ P_{i \rightarrow j}^{(2)}$.
 Equation \ref{eqq} allows us to consider different possibilities for selecting the so-called best path, e.g. average fuzzy number, minimum, maximum, etc. From now on, we will use the minimum by introducing $w_{k}=\{0,0,...,1\}$ and $w_{t}=\{0,0,...,1\}$ as the vectors of weights.
 In other words, when looking at two possible alternative paths to reach $j$ starting from the node $i$, we examine all the fuzzy edges in those paths, and we select the best one with the higher minimum fuzzy number (edge) in the path.

-An example of this reasoning is illustrated in Figure \ref{esempioindiretto}.
-The best path for going from Dr. Perry to Dr. Porreca is via Prof. Smith.
-In fact, if we consider the direct connection, we have a very weak relationship, while if we connect the two nodes indirectly, we have two very strong relationships.
-In other words, if the direct relationship is weak, it is better to take more steps characterized by strong relationships.
+An example that can help clarify the reasoning behind the proposed idea is illustrated in Figure \ref{esempioindiretto}.
+The best path from Dr. Perry to Dr. Porreca is via Prof. Smith.
+If we consider the direct connection, we have a very weak relationship, while if we connect the two nodes indirectly, we have two very strong relationships.
+In other words, if the direct relationship is weak, it is better to take more steps characterised by strong relationships.
 In the case of the example shown, the same applies if Dr. Porreca wants to get in touch with Perry (reverse path).
-This graphic example helps to better understand that in our context where the links are blurred, the concept of the shortest path is replaced by the concept of the best and most effective path to connect two distinct nodes.
-So we can say that the concept of betweenness centrality we have in the classic social network, that is, that an actor is highly central when he is in the middle of many shorter paths to go from a generic $ j $ node to a generic $ i $ node, in this context, it is replaced by the following concept: a node $ z $ has high centrality if, considering all the best paths to go from a generic node $ j $ to a generic node $ i $, $ z $ is frequently in the middle of these paths.
+This graphic example helps to better understand that in our context, where the links are blurred, the concept of the shortest path is replaced by the idea of the "best" and most effective path to connect two distinct nodes.